 I have had amazing success with a strange-sounding method of natural skincare called “The Oil Cleansing Method.”
-Along with the dietary, supplemental and digestive strategies outlined in my Purely Primal Skincare Guide, I’ve been able to keep my skin happy and clear for nearly five years!
+Along with the dietary, supplemental and digestive strategies outlined in the next edition of my Purely Primal Skincare Guide (hop on my list to get email updates), I’ve been able to keep my skin happy and clear without harsh cleansers or soaps.

-The way I treat my skin from the outside has changed dramatically over the last half-decade.
-Over time, I stopped using my skin prescriptions and all the harsh/gentle/foaming/non-foaming/astringent/non-comodegenic drugstore crud I’d been smearing on my face for years in hopes they would treat a symptom (acne) rather than addressing the root cause (hormonal and bodily imbalances and topically irritated skin).
+The way I treat my skin from the outside has changed dramatically over the last decade.
+At one time, I used multiple prescriptions and all the so-called “gentle”/”non-comedogenic”/”oil-fighting”/buzzword-laden drugstore crud in a desperate attempt to treat symptoms (acne, oily skin, and uneven tone) rather than addressing the root cause of my problems (hormonal and bodily imbalances and topically irritated skin).

 It may sound crazy to use oil on the skin when most people are trying to get rid of oil, but let me tell you: I used to have oily skin, and this works!
-As I learned in 7th Grade Biology (or as the interwebs tell me that I should’ve learned), “Like dissolves like” – so does the cleansing oil dissolve the oily gunk stuck in my pores.
+As I learned in 7th Grade Biology (or as the interwebs tell me that I should’ve learned), “like dissolves like” – so does the cleansing oil dissolve the oily gunk stuck on my face and in my pores.